 The Bottom Line

-You do not need 30 email templates.
-You need 7 — written in the right order, with the right spacing, doing the right job.
 The templates above give you a complete welcome sequence that builds trust, delivers value, and introduces your recommendation in a way that feels natural instead of forced.

 Email is the most valuable asset in affiliate marketing because it is the one channel you own completely.
 Social media algorithms change.
 SEO rankings fluctuate.
 But your email list is yours.

 Every subscriber who enters your 7-email sequence is someone you can build a relationship with — and relationships are what generate passive income in this business.
 Build the sequence.
 Connect it to your landing page.
 Start driving traffic.
 The system handles the rest.